M. Vincent van Mechelen

 The outcome of the Online Big Number Calculator consists of 1,683,483 characters (figures and spaces) from '20 650 635' (the beginning) to '394 198 016 ' (the end with space after '6').
 First add one '0' in front, so that the notation starts with '020 650 '.
 Now the full number notation contains nothing but 4-character segments starting with three figures and ending in one space.
 Hence, there are (1683483+1)/4=420871 segments and the same number of spaces.
 Substract 420871 (spaces) from 1683484 and the next-to-final result is 1683484-420871=1262613.
 Finally delete the '0' before '20 ' at the beginning again, and the total number of digits turns out to be 1262613-1=1262612, which is also the number of decimal digits according to WolframAlpha.

-* The first-person singular pronoun is spelled with a small i, as i do not consider myself a Supreme Being or anything else of that Ilk. [<]
+* The first-person singular pronoun is spelled with a small i, as i do not consider myself a Supreme Being or anything else of that Ilk (nor the eternal start of a new sentence) [<]

 ** Where there is some existing orthographical variation preference will be given to the (more) phonematic variant [<]